Teens immerse in military history while staying in Army museum for night of excitement, adventure

 |0

-This work, Teens immerse in military history while staying in Army museum for night of excitement, adventure [Image 4 of 4], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Teens immerse in military history while staying in Army museum for night of excitement, adventure, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Teens immerse in military history while staying in Army museum for night of excitement, adventure